Giftbit/currencyapi/apiary-sources/sections/homepage.md

 # Lightrail Documentation
 Welcome to Lightrail.
 Lightrail is a platform for managing value.

 Lightrail offers a Drop-in Gift Card solution along with providing the functionality to create custom account credit and gift card integrations.
-Lightrail enables you to create promotions on-top of your account credit or gift card programs allowing you to build long last relationships with your customers.
+Lightrail enables you to create promotions on-top of your account credit or gift card programs allowing you to build long lasting relationships with your customers.

 Contact us anytime at hello@lightrail.com —we are here to help you solidify your use-case and implementation.